 Dr. Akbari was appointed as a Director of the Company by the Board in January 2013, and, subsequently, was elected by the Company's stockholders at the 2013 Annual Meeting as a Class II Director.
-From 2007 to 2012, Dr. Akbari was the President and Chief Executive Officer of SkyBitz, Inc., a leading provider of remote asset tracking and security solutions specializing in real-time decision-making tools for companies with unpowered assets such as truck trailing equipment, intermodal containers and rail cars.
+Dr. Akbari is currently the President and Chief Executive Officer of AKnowledge Partners, LLC, a global advisory firm providing high-impact consultative strategies and advice to Fortune 1,000 companies and private equity firms in the sectors of The Internet of Things, security, big data and analytics.
+From 2007 to 2012, Dr. Akbari was the President and Chief Executive Officer of SkyBitz, Inc., a leading provider of remote asset tracking and security solutions specializing in real-time decisionmaking tools for companies with unpowered assets such as truck trailing equipment, intermodal containers and rail cars.
 Prior to her service with SkyBitz, Dr. Akbari held executive positions at Microsoft Corporation, Thales Group, TruePosition, Inc., a subsidiary of Liberty Media Corporation, and Cambridge Strategic Management Group (CSMG).
 Dr. Akbari holds a Ph.D. in particle physics from Tufts University and also presently serves as the Chair of the Johns Hopkins University Physics and Astronomy Advisory Council.
-Dr. Akbari also serves on the Board of Directors of GEMALTO N.V., a company incorporated in the Netherlands and listed on the NYSE Euronext Amsterdam and NYSE Euronext Paris.
+Dr. Akbari also serves on the Board of Directors of Covisint Corporation, a NASDAQ listed company, and GEMALTO N.V., a company incorporated in the Netherlands and listed on the NYSE Euronext Amsterdam and NYSE Euronext